Jaws (film): Filming

 Principal photography began on May 2, 1974, on the island of Martha's Vineyard, Massachusetts, selected after consideration was given to eastern Long Island.
 Brown explained later that the production "needed a vacation area that was lower middle class enough so that an appearance of a shark would destroy the tourist business."
 Martha's Vineyard was also chosen because the surrounding ocean had a sandy bottom that never dropped below 35 ft for 12 mi out from shore, which allowed the mechanical sharks to operate while also beyond sight of land.
 As Spielberg wanted to film the aquatic sequences relatively close-up to resemble what people see while swimming, cinematographer Bill Butler devised new equipment to facilitate marine and underwater shooting, including a rig to keep the camera stable, regardless of tide, and a sealed submersible camera box.
 Spielberg asked the art department to avoid red in both scenery and wardrobe, so that the blood from the attacks would be the only red element and cause a bigger shock.

 The fishing village of Menemsha, Martha's Vineyard, was the primary location.

 Initially the film's producers wanted to train a great white shark but quickly realized this was not possible, so three full-size pneumatically powered prop sharks—which the film crew nicknamed "Bruce" after Spielberg's lawyer, Bruce Ramer—were made for the production: a "sea-sled shark", a full-body prop with its belly missing that was towed with a 300 ft line, and two "platform sharks", one that moved from camera-left to right (with its hidden left side exposing an array of pneumatic hoses), and an opposite model with its right flank uncovered.
 The sharks were designed by art director and production designer Joe Alves during the third quarter of 1973.
 Between November 1973 and April 1974, the sharks were fabricated at Rolly Harper's Motion Picture & Equipment Rental in Sun Valley, California.
 Their construction involved a team of as many as 40 effects technicians, supervised by mechanical effects supervisor Bob Mattey, best known for creating the giant squid in 20,000 Leagues Under the Sea.
 After the sharks were completed, they were trucked to the shooting location.
 In early July, the platform used to tow the two side-view sharks capsized as it was being lowered to the ocean floor, forcing a team of divers to retrieve it.
 The model required 14 operators to control all of the moving parts.
+The two shark models had different sets of plastic teeth, one was hard and the other was soft, the latter made it easier for the stuntman to be inside of the platform of the shark.
 For Quint's boat, the Orca, Alves and his team constructed two identical 42-foot models for the film.
 The second boat, dubbed Orca II, had no motor and was designed to sink on command.